 A roast is a large cut of meat that needs a long cook time because of it's size.
 Today we're looking at roasts that also need that long cook time to break down and become tender.

 These cuts come from the Chuck (aka shoulder) and Round/Rump (aka butt) of the animal.
-Muscles used for daily movement are strong so cuts from these areas are by nature tougher and leaner with less fat.
+Muscles like these used for daily movement are strong resulting in leaner cuts with less fat.
 Cuts from the Chuck and Round shine when prepared in the pressure cooker, slow cooker, or braised in the oven.